Divorce Law in Florida, Everything You Need to Know

 The Residency Requirement for Filing for Divorce in Florida

-In order to file for divorce in Florida, either you or your spouse must have been a resident of the state for at least six months prior to filing.
+To file for divorce in Florida, you or your spouse must have been a state resident for at least six months before filing.
 If you have recently moved to Florida and do not yet meet the residency requirement, you can still file for divorce if your spouse meets the residency requirement.

 The Grounds for Divorce in Florida